mattfreeman-london/javascript-practice/README.md

 NumberGuesser.js:
 - part of a file to create a number guessing game, from CodeAcademy

+schoolCatalogue.js:
+- a file to create Junior, Middle and High School using parent and child classes

 teamStats.js:
 - create a team object, filled with player and game objects